ItsTNJS/AaDCF/README.md

-# AADCF (Actually A Decent Chat Filter)
+# AaDCF (Actually A Decent Chat Filter)
-This is a Minecraft Plugin that combats the problem with many servers, bad chat moderation/filters, Sometimes a server will be using ChatSentry (as an example, no hate to them) and it'll be censoring the most randomest words you've ever seen being censored.

-AADCF is designed to be fully customizable & able to support the latest versions of Minecraft

-Currently, you can put in a list of words through `/plugins/AaDCF/config.yml` - This is subject to change.
+AaDCF is a Minecraft plugin designed to tackle the common issue of ineffective chat moderation and filtering on servers.
+Unlike other solutions that might censor random or irrelevant words, AaDCF offers a highly customizable approach to chat filtering, ensuring that your server's chat remains clean and relevant without overreach.

 ## Features

-Word blocking (more is coming)
+- **Customizable Word Blocking**
+  Tailor the filter to your server's needs with the ability to block specific words or phrases.

+- **Fully Customizable Configuration**
+  Our configuration is designed to be as flexible as possible.
+If there's anything you'd like to adjust or add, just [open an issue](https://github.com/ItsTNJS/AaDCF/issues) and we'll consider it!

+- **Substitution Blocking**
+  [Learn more about substitution blocking](https://github.com/ItsTNJS/AaDCF/wiki/Substitution-blocking) and how it can enhance your chat moderation.

+- **Support for Latest Minecraft Versions**
+  AaDCF is built to stay compatible with the latest Minecraft updates, so you can always be up-to-date.

+For any questions or feature requests, feel free to reach out or contribute to our [GitHub repository](https://github.com/ItsTNJS/AaDCF).